 Smaller, lighter flowers often don’t require much finagling to stay put.
-If you are using just the blooms or petals with no stems, press them directly into the frosting.
+If you are using just the blooms or petals with no stems, press them directly into the sides of your cake or the frosting.

 Medium-sized flowers should be attached using the stems.
 Poke the stem directly into the cake, pushing all the way until the bloom is firmly resting on the frosting.